IPS-Eye-White

 Note: in the verse above "ask" does not mean plead, beg, or work oneself up into a highly emotional state.
 Aiteo is used some 70 times in the New Testament and although Strong's lexicon says it can mean ask, beg, call for, crave, desire, or require. there is only one instance where it actually means beg - and that is when a lame man was begging alms at the gate of the temple (Acts 3:2).

-On the other hand, virtually every other verse indicates a straightforward request.
+Virtually every other verse indicates a straightforward request.
 For example,

 Then the mother of the sons of Zebedee came to Jesus with her sons, bowing down and making a request (Gk. aiteo) of Him.
 And He said to her, "What do you wish?
 (Gk. aiteo) " She *said to Him, "Command that in Your kingdom these two sons of mine may sit one on Your right and one on Your left."
 (Matthew 20:20-21 NASB)